National Federation of Retail Newsagents

-The National Federation of Retail Newsagents (NFRN) is an employers association representing more than 10,000 stores across the United Kingdom and the Republic of Ireland.
+The National Federation of Retail Newsagents (NFRN) is an employers' association representing more than 10,000 stores across the United Kingdom and Ireland.
 Its roots go back to the latter part of the nineteenth century.

 History

 The roots of the NFRN can be traced back to late nineteenth century when local groups across the north of England, formed to bring together retailers in locations such as Blackburn, Accrington and Burnley.
 The Retail Newsagents and Booksellers Union was formed in 1891 at the Congregational Memorial Hall, Farringdon Street.
 The Union had branches in Edinburgh, Glasgow, Brighton and Reading but broke up amid infighting in 1901.
 Whilst one union was faltering, another, the Northern Counties Union, was formed in Manchester.
 The NCU is the first organisation who can claim unbroken descendants to today.
-A third union - the National Union, was founded in 1902 but was dissolved in 1915.
+A third union, the National Union, was founded in 1902 but was dissolved in 1915.

 The NCU was strengthened in 1911 when a conference in Leeds agreed its merger with the United Kingdom Federation, which had been formed in White City, London, in 1908.
 Other local federations from across the north of the country joined the newly enlarged organization.

 While the movement towards one national organization may have been welcomed by many, progress was not to be smooth as two years later, another organization, the London and Provincial Newsagents, was formed.
 More London and southern based than the NCU, the LPN nether the less built a significant membership.

 With the formation of the Scottish Federation in 1915, the three organizations were to merge in the early interwar years to work to represent their members.
 It was in the aftermath of the First World War that Alexander MacLaren, a member of a Glasgow newsagents family contacted representatives of the various organizations with the view to forming a national organization, an objective he had worked towards while recovering from serious injuries he sustained during the war.

 The result was the National Unity Conference held in Birmingham in 1918.
 This conference agreed the formation of the National Joint Board of Retailers whose role was to lay the ground work for a new organization.
 Alongside Maclaren, who acted as Secretary, was F. A. Ratcliffe, of the LPC, who took the role of chairman.

 On the 9 and 10 July 1919, at a conference in Leicester, the National Federation of Retail Newsagents, Booksellers and Stationers was formed.